 The strands carried across the back of the work should be tensioned loosely and evenly.
 The predominant yarn will usually lie on top and the yarn should be stranded in the same order on every following row.
 This avoids yarn tangle whilst work is in progress and creates a neat finish to the reverse of the work.

-Last weekends 'Knitting in colour' workshop was held at Rowan Up Country in Holmfirth.
+Last weekends 'Knitting in colour' workshop held at Rowan Up Country in Holmfirth

-If you'd like to attend one of the knitting workshops.
+If you'd like to attend one of our knitting workshops.

 All full list is available on the 'How to Knit' Knitting Workshops page of the blog.

 New workshops are added on a regular basis.